-We ended up in a crowded rectangular room with a balcony at one end.
-The room was full of picnic like tables, packed shoulder to shoulder with locals hunched over their bun cha bowls eating with gusto.
+We ended up in a crowded, rectangular room with a balcony at one end.
+The room was full of picnic-like tables, packed shoulder to shoulder with locals.
+Everyone hunched over their bun cha bowls eating with gusto.
 This must be good I thought!

 We weren't the only westerners in the room, but almost.
 I took my first bite of bun cha and fell in love.
 The combination of flavors is absolutely amazing.
 Now if you're extra hungry, order yourself Bun Cha Gio and you'll get a fried spring roll, too!

 Throughout our stay we found this out time and time again.
 If you are ever in Hanoi, and consider yourself an adventurous eater, book a tour with Thanh.